What's So Important About My Worldview?

 Hand in glove with this position, most of the church has also adopted the destructive anti-intellectual attitude that permeates the evangelical culture.
 As a result, those great ideas that Pearcey and Colson referred to - we are ignorant of.
 The reality is that ignorance is a central problem in our culture.
 Most Americans could more easily name a judge on American Idol, than on our Supreme Court.
 Scripture calls us to "Love God with all our Minds" and here we have not done well.

 R.C.
-Sproul says "We live in what may be the most anti-intellectual period in the history of Western civilization."
+Sproul said "We live in what may be the most anti-intellectual period in the history of Western civilization."
 We should not be surprised when we meet resistance to the idea of being Bible believing thinkers.

 We are indeed in a war of worldviews that will be won or lost on the battle field of ideas!